symfony-cmf/symfony-cmf/src/Symfony/Bundle/DoctrinePHPCRBundle/README.md

 # Useful commands for PHPCR

-# Additional requirements for the phpcr:fixtures:load command
+# Additional requirements for the doctrine:phpcr:fixtures:load command

-To use the phpcr:fixtures:load command, you additionally need the Doctrine data-fixtures and the symfony doctrine fixtures bundle:
+To use the doctrine:phpcr:fixtures:load command, you additionally need the Doctrine data-fixtures and the symfony doctrine fixtures bundle:
 - https://github.com/symfony/DoctrineFixturesBundle
 - https://github.com/doctrine/data-fixtures